zxt9/FPA-SSCD/README.md

 # FPA
-This is the code of X. Zhang, H. Huang, and J. Li, “Semi-Supervised Change Detection with Feature-Prediction Alignment,” IEEE Transactions on Geoscience and Remote Sensing (T-GRS), 2023.
+This is the code of X. Zhang, H. Huang, and J. Li, “Semi-Supervised Change Detection with Feature-Prediction Alignment,” IEEE Transactions on Geoscience and Remote Sensing (T-GRS), vol. 61, pp. 1–16, 2023.

 Please download three ".pth" files from "https://github.com/donnyyou/torchcv" to the folder "FPA-SSCD/models/backbone/pretrained".
 They are